-If you love a classic cocktail, this creamy and refreshing Margarita Pie recipe is about to be your new favorite dessert.
-It’s a zesty, tequila-infused treat that brings a fun, boozy twist to any party or summer get-together.
+If you love a classic cocktail, this creamy and refreshing Margarita Pie is about to become your new favorite dessert.
+It's a zesty, tequila-infused treat that brings a fun, boozy twist to any party or summer get-together.

 Also included in this post is a kid-friendly, nonalcoholic version.